thesofproject/sof-docs/architectures/firmware/sof-zephyr/rtos_layer/io_drivers/i2s/i2s_driver.rst

 Loopback mode
 ======================================

-I2S transmitter and receiver share data pins at IP level - the Tx pin of the transmitter is connected to the Rx pin of the receiver.
+The I2S transmitter and receiver share data pins at the IP level.
+The Tx pin of the transmitter is connected to the Rx pin of the receiver.
 This may be used for easy creation of digital loopbacks (LBM, loopback mode) - the receiver always does see what the sender is sending.